hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/data-modelling/2-relationships.md

 ---
 title: "Relationships"
-metaTitle: "Relationships | Hasura Auth Tutorial"
+metaTitle: "Relationships | Hasura Auth Slack Tutorial"
-metaDescription: "Slack clone relationships"
+metaDescription: " Object and Array Relationships for Slack Clone"
 ---

 Relationships enable you to make nested object queries if the tables/views in your database are connected.